jon004/packethero-2.0/README.md

 - `adminTokens = ['20foUWSN', '9AhXLJJB', 'kXsMmuID', 'iipcCtCw', 'BDqprSyj']`.

-CHANGE THESE VALUES BEFORE RUNNING THE SERVER SINCE THESE TOKENS ARE PUBLIC
+CHANGE THESE VALUES BEFORE RUNNING THE SERVER SINCE THis DOCUMENT IS PUBLIC (only numbers and letters)

 You're able to add, remove, or modify this array of tokens without breaking the code.